hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

   * All configured messages - those that come from UniFi Protect and those that you configure in Homebridge - will be made available as individual switches on the doorbell accessory in the Home app.
 You can set or clear a given message by activating or deactivating the associated switch in the Home app.

-    * Any message switch that's made available through HomeKit will reflect it's true state, whether it was activated within the Home app or through the UniFi Protect app.
+    * Any message switch that's made available through HomeKit will reflect its true state, whether it was activated within the Home app or through the UniFi Protect app.
 You'll always know what's being displayed on the doorbell, so long as it's *not* an ad hoc message that hasn't been saved in the UniFi Protect interface.

   * When someone rings the doorbell, you'll receive a rich notification.
 If you swipe down on that notification, you'll see a complete list of all the message switches associated with the doorbell.
 While two-way audio isn't available through HomeKit, you *can* select any of the preset messages you've configured to communicate with the person who rang the doorbell.